Staindrop CE Primary School and Pre-School

 Subject knowledge organisers are shared with the children to support their learning in each unit of work.

-At Staindrop CE Primary School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
+Staindrop CE Primary School and Pre-School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 Further information can be found in the SEN Information Report

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.